Congressional District # 01

-Site ResponsibilityThis potentially responsible parties (PRPs) who signed a Consent Decree with the United States Environmental Protection Agency (U.S. EPA) are responsible for the cleanup of the combined Janesville Disposal Facility Sites.
-The work performed by the PRPs in response to the requirements of the CD is overseen, reviewed and approved by the U.S. EPA, with the assistance of the Wisconsin Department of Natural Resources (WDNR).
+Site ResponsibilityThis potentially responsible parties (PRPs) who signed a Consent Decree with the United States Environmental Protection Agency (U.S. EPA) performed the cleanup of the combined Janesville Disposal Facility Sites.
+The work performed by the PRPs in response to the requirements of the CD was overseen, reviewed and approved by the U.S. EPA, with the assistance of the Wisconsin Department of Natural Resources (WDNR).

 Threats and Contaminants

-All four facilities have contributed to contamination of the air, groundwater, sediments, soil and surface water in their vicinity.
-Methane gas has been detected in the air at the disposal facility; soil and groundwater are contaminated with VOCs such as tetrachloroethene, trichloroethene and dichloroethene; and surface water in the Rock River contains low levels of VOCs.
-Small amounts of contaminants are found in the Rock River and the onsite pond; however, along with the air contamination, these contaminants pose a very low health risk.
-Soil and groundwater may pose a threat if individuals accidentally ingest or come into direct contact with contaminants.
+All four facilities contributed to contamination of the air, groundwater, sediments, soil and surface water in their vicinity.
+Methane gas was detected in the air at the disposal facility; soil and groundwater are contaminated with VOCs such as tetrachloroethene, trichloroethene and dichloroethene; and surface water in the Rock River contained low levels of VOCs.
+Small amounts of contaminants were found in the Rock River and the onsite pond; however, along with the air contamination, these contaminants pose a very low health risk.
+Contaminants in the soil and groundwater may pose a threat if individuals accidentally ingest or come into direct contact with contaminants.

 Following closure of the landfill in 1978, the city of Janesville placed two feet of clay over the landfill.
 In September 1991, U.S. EPA and a PRPs, including the city of Janesville and 60 industrial parties, signed a consent decree (CD) under joint RCRA/CERCLA authorities for final cleanup of the entire Janesville Disposal Facility, including the Janesville Old Landfill site.
 Since that time, the PRP group has regraded the site and installed a cap which meets state and federal regulations, including installation of a gas collection system.
 I n spring 1997, the PRPs completed the final seeding of the cap.
 On June 26, 1997, U.S. EPA conducted a final inspection and determined that all construction activities for the landfill were completed.
 Groundwater has improved greatly due to the removal of source material at the adjacent Janesville Ash Beds; a private groundwater treatment system, operated at the Parker Pen facility nearby; and natural attenuation.
 The Record of Decision (ROD) and CD require groundwater treatment if certain standards are exceeded.